dawsneyland/dawsneyland.github.io/_posts/articles/2016-06-02-subject-matters.md

 ---
+layout: post
 title: "Subject Matters"
 excerpt: "Time to list the many things I want to talk about in this Blog"
-description: "Filmmaking, photography, family, projects"
-date: 2016-02-10 12:00:00
-header:
+categories: articles
+tags: blog
+modified: 2016-06-02
-  image: books.jpg
+image:
-  teaser: books.jpg
+  feature: books.jpg
-  caption: "Photo credit: **Martin Dawson**"
+  credit: "Photo credit: **Martin Dawson**"
-categories:
-  - Blog
-tags:
-  - blog
+comments: true
+share: true
 ---

 Post number one was short, post number two was rambling on about where to start, and now on to post number three.
 No more stalling!
 This is the stuff I want to cover in this Blog.